MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483D_MOD02_DEMO.md

 1. Ensure that you have cloned the 20483D directory from GitHub.
 It contains the code segments for this course's labs and demos. https://github.com/MicrosoftLearning/20483-Programming-in-C-Sharp/tree/master/Allfiles

+1. Open the **School.sln** solution from the E:\\Mod02\\Labfiles\\Solution\\Exercise 3 folder.
+2. Open **MainWindow.xaml.cs** and locate the **studentsList_KeyDown** method.
+3. Explain to students that in Exercise 1 they will refactor the code that they added to this method in Lab 1 into separate methods that can be called from multiple locations.
+4. Show students the refactored code in the **editStudent**, **addNewStudent**, and **RemoveStudent** methods.
+5. Show students the **studentsList_MouseDoubleClick** method and explain that the call to the **editStudent** method also uses the refactored code.
+6. Open **StudentForm.xaml.cs** and locate the **ok_Click** method.
+7. Explain to students that in Exercise 2 they will add code to this method to check that user input is valid before returning to the main form.
+8. Open **MainWindow.xaml.cs** and locate the **SaveChanges_Click** method.
+9. Explain to students that in Exercise 3 they will add code to save the changes back to the database and handle any errors that might occur.
+10. Run the application and double-click a student to edit their details.
+Point out to students that the **studentsList_MouseDoubleClick** method calls the refactored **editStudent** method.
+11. Enter data that is not valid in one of the fields, and then show students the error message that appears.
+12. Enter valid data, and then in the main window, click **Save Changes**.
+13. Close the application.
+14. Run the application again and show that the changes they made have been saved to the database.
+15. Close the application, and then close Visual Studio.

 ©2017 Microsoft Corporation.
 All rights reserved.